metamath/lamp-guide/docs/11/index.md

 When you press "Prove" it will repeatedly attempt various options in an attempt to prove the statement, showing the depth of the current search (e.g., "1/4" means it's doing depth 1 searches out of a maximum of 4) and how many attempts it's made so far.
-Press the circled "X" to stop its attempts to find a proof.
+Click on the circled "X" to stop its attempts to find a proof.

 Proving bottom-up can take a long time,